 Julian Cribb: Thanks very much indeed, Ron.

-Dr. Ron Ehrlich: So the ACNEM Conference touches on so many issues that Julian talked about in this podcast.
-And of course he covers so many issues we cover in this podcast.
-And if you wanted to go back and listen to Allan Savory for example, and that’s why we reissued Allan Savory’s very inspiring episode where he talked about holistic context.
+So the ACNEM Conference touches on so many issues that Julian talked about in this podcast.
+And of course, he covers so many issues we cover in this podcast.
+And if you wanted to go back and listen to Allan Savory for example, and that’s why we’re issued Allan Savory’s very inspiring episode where he talked about holistic context.
 That before governments, before organizations, before individuals make any specific decision, they need to view it in a more holistic context.

-Dr. Ron Ehrlich: We’ve got some really exciting things planned in this really amazing year we find ourselves all in.
+We’ve got some really exciting things planned in this really amazing year we find ourselves all in.
 Has there never been a more important time to focus on health, not just of yourself, not just of your family and community, but of our whole planet.
-As I often say, we are all connected, so we are all affected.
-So until next time, this is Dr. Ron Ehrlich, be well.
+As I often says, we are all connected, so we are all affected.
+So until next time, this is Dr Ron Ehrlich, be well.